Nikolay0110/Nikolay0110/README.md

 ***

 ### 👨‍💻 About Me:
-I work as a DevOps engineer, practicing programming in Python, Bash, JavaScript and actively learning C.  I started my journey into the world of technology in 2021.
-Since then I have been actively studying UNIX system administration as well as automation and scaling technologies such as Ansible, Docker.
+I work as a DevOps engineer, practicing programming in Python, Bash, JavaScript.
+I started my journey into the world of technology in 2021.
+Since then I have been actively studying UNIX system administration as well as automation and scaling technologies such as Ansible, Docker, Kubernetes and moonitoring with Zabbix, Grafana, Promerheus, VictoriaMetrics.

 ***
 ### 🛠 Languages and Tools: